 Thus, I feel that this art piece of a bookshelf has come to partially represent who I am.
 Occasionally chaotic and confusing, colorful, holding rocks in every pocket, perhaps fanciful, and full of deep ideas and poetry.

 Solstice Black (she/they) is a queer poet and novelist living in the Pacific Northwest.
-They are currently undertaking a Bachelors degree in Creative Writing.
-Her work has appeared or is forthcoming in Chautauqua, The Fantastic Other, and A Forest of Words, among others.
+They are currently undertaking a bachelor’s degree in creative writing.
+Her work has appeared or is forthcoming in Chautauqua, A Forest of Words, and The Fantastic Other, among others.
 They hope to pursue an MFA in creative writing and a BFA in visual art in the next few years.
 Her cat is both her greatest joy and torment.